Stein Domains in Banach Algebraic Geometry: Homological characterization of the Stein topology

 \begin{cor} Consider $(\ttCBorn_k, \wotimes_k, k)$ as a closed symmetric monoidal elementary quasi-abelian category.
 The natural inclusion of categories $\ttStn_k \rhook \ttComm(\ttCBorn_k)$ permits to define a countable version of the formal homotopy Zariski topology on $\ttStn_k$ as in Definition \ref{defn:homotopy_Zariski}.
 The coverings of Stein spaces by Stein spaces (in the usual sense for Archimedean base fields, and in the rigid sense for non-Archimedean base fields) corresponds precisely with the families of morphisms $\{A_V \to A_{V_i}\}_{i \in I}$ in the category $\ttComm(\ttCBorn_{k})$ for which the family of functors $\{\ttMod_F^{RR}(A) \to \ttMod_F^{RR}(A_{V_i})\}_{i \in J}$ is conservative, and $A_V \to A_{V_i}$ is a homotopy epimorphism for each $i \in J$ with $J \subset I$ some countable subset. \end{cor} {\bf Proof.} Theorems \ref{thm:DaggerQStHoEpToImm} and \ref{thm_stein_homotopy} precisely mean that in $\ttStn_k$ a morphism is a homotopy epimorphism if and only if it is an open immersion.
 Whereas, the claim on the coverings is obtained in Theorem \ref{thm:coverings}. \ $\Box$

-\begin{rem}If instead, we want to consider finite covers of Stein spaces by Stein spaces (so that $J$ is finite), then the analogue of Corollary \ref{cor:main_results}gives a description of the formal homotopy Zariski topology and in this case one can replace $\ttMod_F^{RR}$ with $\ttMod^{RR}$, using all RR-quasicoherent modules instead of just the Frechet ones.
+\begin{rem}If instead of allowing infinite covers, we want to consider only finite covers of Stein spaces by Stein spaces (so that $J$ is finite), then the analogue of Corollary \ref{cor:main_results} gives a description of the formal homotopy Zariski topology and in this case one can replace $\ttMod_F^{RR}$ with $\ttMod^{RR}$, using all RR-quasicoherent modules instead of just the Frechet ones.
 Notice also that within the proof of Lemma \ref{lem:cover_the_other_way} we have shown that given a countable open Stein cover of a Stein space and any $M \in \ttMod_F^{RR}(A)$ that the complex

 is strictly exact.
 The same holds for finite open Stein covers of a Stein space and any $M \in \ttMod^{RR}(A)$. \end{rem}